harkishanpansuriya/Flutter_Interview_Questions/level_of_questions/03_flutter_ui.md

 ## Which widget allows us to refresh the screen?

+* We use the `RefreshIndicator` widget to add pull-to-refresh functionality to a screen.
-- The RefreshIndicator Widget enables us to refresh the screen.
-When the user pulls down on the widget, the onRefresh callback is triggered, which typically involves fetching new data from a server or updating the UI somehow
+* When the user pulls down on a scrollable widget, it triggers the `onRefresh` callback.
+* We can use this callback to fetch new data and update the UI.

 ## What is an AspectRatio widget used for?